The weaponization of "tranny" - from term of endearment to hate speech

 "You can't say that!
 It's hate speech!!!"

-I had attended a pub gig the previous night, where three bands were performing.
-The first was an all-female rock band; the second consisted of a male and a female performance duo from Japan; and the third - the main attraction - was a well-known punk band playing their final gig, after a decade on the road around eastern Australian venues.
+The writer had attended a pub gig the previous evening, where three bands were performing.
+The first was an "all-femme" rock band called Little Girl Likes Her Brain (Nadia / vocals and guitar; Samantha / drums and vocals; Tilly / bass; unidentified woman / keyboards); the second band Sister Paul consisted of a male and a female performance duo from Japan; and the third - the main attraction - was The Leftards, a well-known punk band playing their final gig after a decade on the road performing at select eastern Australian venues.

-I saw her the next day at the conference.
-She was in her late twenties and according to the name plates we were seated next to each other.
-I mentioned the gig at a nearby hotel.
+The soon-to-be accuser was encountered the day after the gig, at a work conference.
+She was in her late twenties and according to allocated name plates, the pair were seated next to each other.
+In idle conversation mention was made of the gig at a nearby hotel the previous evening.

 "What was it like?" she asked.